orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Ever since the early onset of videogames.
-Has the idea been floating around that perhaps this can be used as an educational tool.
-Achieving *
+The idea has been floating around that perhaps this can be used as an educational tool.
+But the practical question remained: How do you *
 ***[], []***
 ***, 2XXX***